-- Grease a 20 cm cake tin or even better would be to use Panettone cake case.
+- Firstly, grease a 20 cm cake tin or even better would be to use Panettone cake case.

-- Mix warm milk, the yeast, sugar and leave for a few minutes.
+- Secondly, mix warm milk, the yeast, sugar and leave for a few minutes.

-- In a large bowl, put the remaining sugar and beat it together with butter and vanilla extract, until you’ll get a creamy mixture.
+- Thirdly, in a large bowl, put the remaining sugar and beat it together with butter and vanilla extract, until you’ll get a creamy mixture.

-- Add orange and lemon zest and then also add eggs one by one.
+- Then, add orange and lemon zest and then also add eggs one by one.
 If you see that the mixture starts to curdle then add a tablespoon of flour to the bowl.
 Stir everything together.

-- Place the flour in another bowl and mix it with a pinch of salt.
+- Next, place the flour in another bowl and mix it with a pinch of salt.
 Make a well in the center where you will pour yeast mixture and after also butter and eggs mixture.
 Take a big spoon and make a soft dough by folding your mixture.
 Knead it for about 5 min until it starts to come together.

 - On to a floured surface turn out the dough and knead it for 10 more minutes, after that you should get a soft and stretchy dough.
 To stop your dough from sticking to your hands and surface sprinkle a little bit of flour, but not too much.
 Then, add your dough to a greased bowl, don’t forget to cover it and then leave it in a warm place for about 2 hours, it has to become double the size it was before.

 - Add the sultanas and raisins in a saucepan with the rum and gently heat it for about 5 minutes until these fruits have absorbed the liquid and became plump and juicy.
 Cool it.

 - When the dough is ready then tip it out onto a floured surface and knead again for about 5 min.
 Then, knead it with soaked sultanas, raisins and chopped candied peel.
 Shape your dough into a ball and put it to a prepared tin or cake case.
 Don’t forget that when you’ll bake it the cake will rise more so cover your tin properly.